Lolitron-0/CanvasLib/README.md

 [3]: https://cmake.org/cmake/help/latest/command/find_package.html

 ### Docs
-Open index.html in docs/docs/html directory in browser.
+Open index.html in docs/docs/html directory in browser. (yeah)
 <!--
 Please go to https://choosealicense.com/licenses/ and choose a license that fits your needs.
 The recommended license for a project of this type is the